 - Go to the Siri & Search setting.

-Tap the Press Home for Siri slider to enable Siri for iPhone and Apple Watch.
+Tap the Press Home for Siri switch on iPhone 8 and older or Press Side Button for Siri switch on iPhone X and newer to enable Siri for iPhone and Apple Watch.

 How to use Siri on Apple Watch